jamesmh/PersonalBlog/source/_posts/NET-Core-Dependency-Injection.md

 #### Thread-Safety

-Perhaps you have a transitive service - let's call it `ListService` that isn't thread safe.
+Perhaps you have a transitive service - let's call it `ListService` that isn't thread-safe.

 `ListService` has a list of stuff and exposes methods to `Add` and `Remove` those items.